 Easy and delicious, gluten-free Salisbury steak is the ultimate comfort food!
 The tender and flavorful beef patties are smothered in a savory mushroom sauce that will keep everyone coming back for more.

 Ground beef is a favorite in our house.
-It’s delicious, affordable, and so versatile!
+It’s delicious, affordable, and versatile and I love using it in recipes like sweet potato and ground beef and gluten-free meatballs.

 But out of all the recipes I make with ground beef, this is one of my family’s favorites.
 There aren’t many foods that make my husband look forward to dinner as much as Salisbury steak does!